taskolib/taskolib/README.md

 setting up the build system with a call to Meson.
 All configurable options are set in this step.
 Then, you start the actual build with the ninja command.

-To set up a build directory "builddir" with the default configuration and build the library in it:
+To set up a build directory "`builddir`" with the default configuration and build the library in it:

       meson builddir
       ninja -C builddir

-By convention, directory names starting with 'build' or subdirectories of a 'build' folder are used.
+By convention, directory names starting with `build` or subdirectories of a `build*/` folder are used.

 Debug and Release Builds